-- 1 What is the difference between the .fla file, the xfl file, and the .swf file, and how do you create them? - 2 What do you do when you can't find a panel that you know exists? - 3 How does Flash measure its X and Y coordinates on the Stage? - 4 How do you change the dimensions of the Stage and keep the contents proportional? - 5 If your panels have been moved out of their normal positions, how do you put them back to their default positions? - 6 How do you change the appearance of the Timeline?
+- 1 What is the difference between a .fla file, the xfl file, and a .swf file, and how do you create them? - 2 What do you do when you can't find a panel that you know exists? - How does Flash measure its X and Y coordinates on the Stage? - How do you change the dimensions of the Stage and keep the contents proportional? - 5 If your panels have been moved out of their normal positions, how do you put them back to their default positions? - 6 How do you change the appearance of the Timeline?

-- 1 The .fla and the .xfl are both editable source files for a Flash project.
+- The .fla and the .xfl are both editable, source files for a Flash project.
 When you save a Flash project, you can save it as a .fla document or as an uncompressed .xfl document, which exposes the contents of the Flash file for other developers.
-The .swf is the exported file that is generated when you publish a movie for the Flash Player or test a movie (Control > Test Movie > in Flash Professional).
-The .swf is the file that is uploaded to your Web server to play in the Flash Player in a browser. - 2 You can access all the panels by choosing Window from the top menu. - 3 The X and Y values are measured on the Stage from the top-left corner.
+The .swf is the exported file that is generated when you publish an ActionScript 3.0 Flash document.
+The .swf is the file that you upload to your Web server to play in the Flash Player in a browser. - 2 You can access all the panels by choosing Window from the top menu. - 3 The X and Y values are measured on the Stage from the top-left corner.
 X begins at 0 and increases to the right, and Y begins at 0 and increases downward. - 4 In the Properties inspector, click the Edit button next to Size.
 In the Document Settings dialog box that appears, enter new pixel values in the Stage size fields and choose Scale content.
 The Anchor option lets you choose the origin from which your content is resized, if the proportions of the new Stage are different. - 5 Choose Window > Workspaces > Reset Essentials to reset the Essentials workspace, which is the default arrangement of panels. - 6 When you want to see more layers, select Short from the Frame View pop-up menu in the upper-right corner of the Timeline.
 The Short option decreases the height of frame cell rows.
 The Preview and Preview in Context options display thumbnail versions of the contents of your keyframes in the Timeline.
 You can also change the width of the frame cells by selecting Tiny, Small, Normal, Medium, or Large.